MeKo-Tech/workflows/README.md

 Check the [official Documenation](https://docs.github.com/de/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow) for further details.

-## Basic knowledge and Limitations
+## Basic Knowledge and Limitations

 * All workflows which are implemented at this repo use [Automatic Token Authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) to connect to the GitHub API and GitHub Container Registry.
   * Reusable workflows run with the context of the calling workflow and, hence, use the context [github](https://docs.github.com/de/actions/learn-github-actions/contexts#github-context) and `secrets.GITHUB_TOKEN` (for automatic authentication) for that workflow.
 The automatically generated access token grants access only to the calling (!) repository, i.e. to the repostiry, at which the workflow file is specified, which calls the reusable workflows from this repository.